Mortgages For Flat Roof Properties

 Can you get a mortgage for a flat roof extension?

 Yes.
-In fact this can be easier than if the property is completely flat-roofed, largely because some lenders impose limits on how much of the roof can be flat.
+This can be easier than if the property is completely flat-roofed, largely because some lenders limit the amount of the roof that can be flat.

-Most won’t offer a mortgage if the roof is 100% flat, but extensions are different – they may only account for 10%, 20% or 30% of the roof area, which also puts them well below the 50% figure that lenders tend to get a bit wary on (anything above 50% is classed as being majority flat roof, which is where you may find things get a little trickier).
+Most won’t offer a mortgage if the roof is 100% flat, but extensions are different.
+They may only account for 10%, 20%, or 30% of the roof area, which also puts them well below the 50% figure that lenders tend to be a bit wary of (anything above 50% is classed as a majority flat roof, which is where you may find things get a little trickier).

 Which lenders offer mortgages for this type of property?

-While some lenders will offer mortgages, most will have a stipulation that they won’t be able to lend if the property is 100% flat roof.
-Others may only lend if the roof is clad with appropriate materials with a suitable guarantee – such as zinc or copper – and they’ll all require a suitable valuation, and won’t offer the mortgage without the valuer’s approval.
+While some lenders will offer mortgages, most will have a stipulation that they won’t be able to lend if the property is 100% flat-roofed.
+Others may only lend if the roof is clad with appropriate materials with a suitable guarantee, such as zinc or copper, and they’ll all require a suitable valuation and won’t offer the mortgage without the valuer’s approval.

-You’ll be able to find suitable mortgages from specialist providers too, and bear in mind that these will normally be the ones to approach if your property is 100% flat roof.
-It can be difficult to know where to start, but a broker who specialises in these mortgages will be able to help you find the lender that can accommodate your needs.
+You’ll be able to find suitable mortgages from specialist providers, too, and bear in mind that these will normally be the ones to approach if your property is a 100% flat roof.
+It can be difficult to know where to start, but a broker specialising in these mortgages can help you find the lender that can accommodate your needs.

 What eligibility criteria could be a factor

-There are a few stumbling blocks you may come across in your application, largely because your options will be more limited as fewer lenders will consider you.
+You may encounter a few stumbling blocks in your application, largely because your options will be more limited as fewer lenders will consider you.

 Here are the most pressing things to bear in mind:

-• Income and affordability requirements may be stricter in this situation to accommodate the additional risk the lender is taking on.
+- Income and affordability requirements may be stricter to accommodate the additional risk the lender takes.

-• Your loan-to-value offer may be lower and you may be expected to put down a larger deposit, as is often the case with properties of non-standard construction.
+- Your loan-to-value offer may be lower, and you may be expected to put down a larger deposit, as is often the case with non-standard construction properties.

-• Having bad credit can further impact the terms you’ll be offered as this will reduce further the number of lenders willing to consider you for a mortgage
+- Bad credit can further impact the terms you’ll be offered, as it will reduce the number of lenders willing to consider you for a mortgage.

-Yet you may also need to jump through a few additional hoops before you’ll be granted a mortgage on a flat roof property.
+Yet you may also need to jump through a few additional hoops before you are granted a mortgage on a flat-roof property.
 Having suitable insurance in place will be key, and you’ll be expected to keep up with regular maintenance so the roof doesn’t fall into disrepair.
-There shouldn’t be any current damage to the roof, either, which could impact your mortgage eligibility.
+There shouldn’t be any current roof damage, which could impact your mortgage eligibility.

 Speak to a broker experienced in mortgages for flat roof properties

 Ready to speak to an expert to get your mortgage application off to the best possible start?
-Having someone on-side who knows the best way to secure a mortgage on a flat roof property can make all the difference, and we can help you find the broker you need.
+Having someone on your side who knows the best way to secure a mortgage on a flat-roof property can make all the difference, and we can help you find the broker you need.

 We work with brokers who specialise in flat roof homes and similar properties of non-standard construction, and we’ll introduce you to them free of charge.
-Get in touch to see how easy it can be – just call us on 0808 189 2301 or make an enquiry to get started.
+Contact us to see how easy it can be—just call us on 0330 818 7026 or make an enquiry to get started.

 Maximise your chance of approval and secure the best deal with a specialist in Flat Roof Property mortgages